Puget Sound: Flora and fauna

-Many other fish species occur in Puget Sound, such as sturgeons, lampreys, various sharks, rays, and skates.
+Many other fish species occur in Puget Sound, such as sturgeons, lampreys, and various cartilaginous like fish sharks, chimeras, rays, and skates.

 Puget Sound is home to numerous species of marine invertebrates, including sponges, sea anemones, chitons, clams, sea snails, limpets, crabs, barnacles, starfish, sea urchins, and sand dollars.
 Dungeness crabs (Metacarcinus magister) occur throughout Washington waters, including Puget Sound.
 Many bivalves occur in Puget Sound, such as Pacific oysters (Crassostrea gigas) and geoduck clams (Panopea generosa).
-The Olympia oyster (Ostreola conchaphila), once common in Puget Sound, was depleted by human activities during the 20th century.
+The Olympia oyster (Ostrea lurida), once common in Puget Sound, was depleted by human activities during the 20th century.
 There are ongoing efforts to restore Olympia oysters in Puget Sound.

+In 1967, an initial scuba survey estimated that were "about 110 million pounds of geoducks" (pronounced "gooey ducks") situated in Puget Sound's sediments.
+Also known as "king clam," geoducks are considered to be a delicacy in Asian countries.

-There are many seabird species of Puget Sound.
-Among these are grebes such as the western grebe (Aechmophorus occidentalis); loons such as the common loon (Gavia immer); auks such as the pigeon guillemot (Cepphus columba), rhinoceros auklet (Cerorhinca monocerata), common murre (Uria aalge), and marbled murrelet (Brachyramphus marmoratus); the brant goose (Branta bernicla); seaducks such as the long-tailed duck (Clangula hyemalis), harlequin duck (Histrionicus histrionicus), and surf scoter (Melanitta perspicillata); and cormorants such as the double-crested cormorant (Phalacrocorax auritus).
+There are many seabird species in Puget Sound.
+Among these are grebes such as the western grebe (Aechmophorus occidentalis); loons such as the common loon (Gavia immer); auks such as the pigeon guillemot (Cepphus columba), rhinoceros auklet (Cerorhinca monocerata), common murre (Uria aalge), and marbled murrelet (Brachyramphus marmoratus); the brant goose (Branta bernicla); sea ducks such as the long-tailed duck (Clangula hyemalis), harlequin duck (Histrionicus histrionicus), and surf scoter (Melanitta perspicillata); and cormorants such as the double-crested cormorant (Phalacrocorax auritus).
 Puget Sound is home to a non-migratory and marine-oriented subspecies of great blue herons (Ardea herodias fannini).
 Bald eagles (Haliaeetus leucocephalus) occur in relative high densities in the Puget Sound region.

-It is estimated that more than 100 million geoducks (pronounced "gooey ducks") are packed into Puget Sound's sediments.
-Also known as "king clam", geoducks are considered to be a delicacy in Asian countries.

 History

-The earliest known presence of indigenous inhabitants in the Puget Sound region date to around 13,800 BC.
-Some notable Coast Salish Indian tribes of the Puget Sound region include the Duwamish, Nisqually, Snoqualmie, and the Steilacoom people.
+Puget Sound has been home to many Indigenous peoples, such as the Lushootseed-speaking peoples, as well as the Twana, Chimakum, and Klallam, for millennia.
+The earliest known presence of Indigenous inhabitants in the Puget Sound region is between 14,000 BCE to 6,000 BCE.

 Dispatched in an attempt to locate the fabled Northwest Passage, British Royal Navy captain George Vancouver anchored on May 19, 1792, on the shores of Seattle, explored Puget Sound, and claimed it for Great Britain on June 4 the same year, naming it for one of his officers, Lieutenant Peter Puget.
 He further named the entire region; New Georgia, after King George III.